timwhitez/Doge-EGGCall/README.md

 # Doge-EGGCall
-Like Direct Syscall but more EGG :)
+Like Hell's Gate but more EGG :)

 supports syscalls instruction replacement with an EGG (to be dynamically replaced)